Skip to main content

 Gaze upwards

-There is so much outstanding architecture in Centrum, the oldest part of Amsterdam; the main challenge is not bumping into people while walking around and gawping up at things.
-Take your time to appreciate all the beautiful hidden details, from elegant canal house façades with gable stones to quirky statues, monuments, and narrow steegjes (passages).
-The city’s cherished secret gardens - sometimes hidden behind the doors of unique museums - offer a welcome retreat from a day of sightseeing.
+As one of the world's most beautiful cities, there's no shortage of show-stopping architecture in the city centre, the oldest part of Amsterdam.
+Take in all the beauty at your own pace, from elegant canal house façades with gable stones to quirky statues, monuments, and narrow steegjes (passages).
+Check out our selection of walking routes around the city centre for more context and history.
+The city’s cherished secret gardens - sometimes hidden behind the doors of unique museums - offer a welcome green retreat from a day of sightseeing.

 Sample age-old jenever recipes

-Centrum’s cobbled streets conceal some charming proeflokalen (tasting rooms), many of which have existed for centuries.
+The city centre's cobbled streets conceal some charming proeflokalen (tasting rooms), many of which have existed for centuries.
 Wynand Fockink retains its 17th-century character and product assortment, offering punters the opportunity to sample a variety of jenever (Dutch gin), draft beers and fruit brandies.
 Impress the bartender by maintaining the tradition of bowing before taking your first slurp.
 Likewise, Proeflokaal A. Van Wees is a tasting room for the Van Wees Distillery, which continues to make delicious house-made liqueurs and spirits - the perfect aperitif before tucking into the menu of traditional dishes.
-Have a read of this list of Dutch cuisine to try in Amsterdam to find out what you're getting yourself in for.
+Here are our best spots to slurp jenever in the city centre.

 Explore on foot

-Amsterdam Centrum is an extremely walkable area, with much to explore crammed into a compact area.
+Voted one of the world's most walkable cities, Amsterdam's city centre naturally lends itself to exploration on foot, with so much to discover packed into a compact area.
 Those endless canal rings can sometimes feel disorientating, so why not plan your route using a self-guided itinerary?
 These themed walking tours have been put together by the city’s best guides, encompassing fascinating topics like the LGBTQI+ history of Amsterdam, maritime trade and sustainability or the romantic stories hiding behind some of the city’s most iconic buildings.
 All routes include great suggestions for coffee and cake pitstops, too.

 Hop on a canal cruise